carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

 - AWS Managed Service to create High Available and Scalable **Relational** databases in the Cloud
   - It supports: PostgreSQL, MySQL, MariaDB, Oracle, Microsoft SQL Server, and Amazon Aurora
   - RDS runs on Virtual Machines (can’t log in to the OS or SSH in)
-  - AWS handles admin tasks for you like hardware provisioning, patching & backups.
   - RDS is not serverless — (one exception Aurora Serverless)
 - RDS Main Features
   - **High Available > Multi AZ Recovery** > User For Disaster Recovery Scenarios